-University of South Florida ENV 4417
+University of South Florida ENV 4001

-Water Quality and Treatment Student Writing Assessment Rubric (rev. October 2015)
+Environmental Systems Engineering Student Writing Assessment Rubric (rev. August 2017)

-The first five categories or traits included in this rubric are five of the seven suggested as essential elements of the "Written Language Skills" competency under USF's "Foundations of Knowledge and Learning Core Curriculum" (also known as the General Education or Gen Ed curriculum).
+The first seven categories or traits included in this rubric are those suggested as essential elements of the "Written Language Skills" competency under USF's "Foundations of Knowledge and Learning Core Curriculum" (also known as the General Education or Gen Ed curriculum).
 The final three categories or traits were included as other components of high-quality writing.